replicate/cog/README.md

 - [`cog.yaml` reference](docs/yaml.md) to learn how to define your model's environment
 - [Prediction interface reference](docs/python.md) to learn how the `Predictor` interface works
 - [HTTP API reference](docs/http.md) to learn how to use the HTTP API that models serve
+- [Redis queue API reference](docs/redis.md) to learn how to run models via Redis

 ## Need help?